guillaume-chervet/MLOpsPython/step_1_extraction.md

                         f.write(bytes.getbuffer())' > extraction.py
 ```

-The code bellow is very ugly.
-It not only does not follow the best practices.
-It is hard to maintain and to test.
+The above code is very ugly.
+Not only does it not follow the best practices but it is also hard to maintain and to test.
 We cannot accept that in production.
 So we need to clean the code using Pycharm shortcut (https://www.jetbrains.com/help/pycharm/mastering-keyboard-shortcuts.html)

 ### 2. First Unit Test
 https://docs.python.org/3/library/unittest.html

-Create a tests directory and create a extraction_test.py file.
+Create a tests directory and create an extraction_test.py file.

 ```bash
 # run from ./train/extraction directory